Libya's LNA launches operation near southern border after Chad clashes

 Libya has had little internal peace or security since the 2011 NATO-backed uprising against Muammar Gaddafi, and its southern desert border has become a major transit route for trafficking networks.

-(Reporting by Reuters Libya Newsroom, writing by Angus McDowall, editing by Giles Elgood)
+(Reporting by Reuters Libya Newsroom, writing by Angus McDowall, editing by Giles Elgood and Andrew Heavens)

 ((angus.mcdowall@thomsonreuters.com; Reuters Messaging: angus.mcdowall.thomsonreuters.com@reuters.net))